Internet-of-People/iop-blockchain/INSTALL_OSX.md

   ```

   This will take a while.
 WARNING: macOS 10.12 users, see below.
+- Only for experienced users: You can use  `berkeley-db` (v6.1.26 as of 2016/10/08) instead of `berkeley-db4` to compile IoP Core, but data files might not be fully compatible between different versions of BDB, so it is recommended to migrate wallets between versions and/or operating systems via `dumpprivkey`.
+You also need to `configure` with `./configure CPPFLAGS="-I/usr/local/Cellar/berkeley-db/6.1.26/include -O2" LDFLAGS="-L/usr/local/Cellar/berkeley-db/6.1.26/lib" --with-incompatible-bdb`

 - Use the command line to clone the git repository to your favorite location with

   ```